Follow us on... FB FB Search the site...

 Often overlooked in favour of it's more famous neighbour Zermatt, Saas Fee is one of the one of the Alps' most reliable resorts.
 As with Zermatt it's situated in one of the drier areas of the Alps, but again the high altitude of the resort, a ski range right up to 3500m, and a glacier right above the village, all adds up to a great choice for those wanting a good chance of early pre-Christmas snow right through to end of the season dates in April when other resorts may have closed.

-The glacier that overlooks the village actually allows sking all year round, but if you can wait until December then many more of the surrounding pistes and lifts will have opened allowing a much wider range of difficulty and terrain.
+The glacier that overlooks the village actually allows skiing all year round, but if you can wait until December then many more of the surrounding pistes and lifts will have opened, allowing a much wider range of difficulty and terrain.

 Flag 5.
 Obergurgl (Austria)

-It may be one of the few high-altitude resorts that doesn't have a glcaier but that doesn't stop Obergurgl being one of the most snowsure resorts in Austria, and indeed the Alps.
+It may be one of the few high-altitude resorts that doesn't have a glacier but that doesn't stop Obergurgl being one of the most snow-sure resorts in Austria, and indeed the Alps.
 It's Austria's highest resort at 1930m, and this altitude, along with it's location right in the heart of the Alps (giving it some added protection from the affects of any mild weather fronts) means it tends to hold onto it's snow more than many other resorts.
-It has one the best snowmaking systems around as well, with 90% of the runs covered by snowmaking just in case the white stuff doesn't turn up naturally.
-Unlike many of France's less-aesthetic purpose-built high altitude resorts, this has the advantage of having a more traditional, picturesque village centre at it's base.
+Obergurgl has one the best snow-making systems around as well, with 90% of the runs covered by snow-making just in case the white stuff doesn't turn up naturally.
+Unlike many of France's less-aesthetic purpose-built high-altitude resorts, Obergurgl has the advantage of having a more traditional, picturesque village centre at it's base.
 Which is nice.

 Flag 6.
 Andermatt (Switzerland)